ESP32 Dev board Pinout, Specifications, datasheet and Schematic

 ESP32 Dev Board pinout

-The ESP 32 board consists of a set of 38 pins that can be used to connect it with the external sensors and components.
-Out of these 38 pins, 25 pins are GPIO pins that can be used for a number of different functions
+The ESP 32 board given above exposes all 38 pins of the Wroom-32 chip.
+Out of these 38 pins, 30 pins are GPIO pins that can be used for a number of different functions.

 Power Pins: